 And if that’s the case, well, how desperate does that make you?

 No-one needs you to feel any of that.
 Selling your stuff doesn’t have to fill you with dread.
 Why?

-Because if a prospective customer has landed at your door, it’s certainly not because you’re the only option – there are billions of potential purchases out there.
+Because if a prospective customer has landed at your door, it’s certainly not because you’re the only option – there are billions of other options out there.

 It’s because, out of that endless sea of sellers, YOU grabbed her attention.

 She’s interested.
 Something about what you do speaks to her.
 If you’re smart about it, you can turn that interest into a lovely thing for her and a sustainable income for you.

 It all depends on what you say next.